Estimated reading time: 5 minutes

 - When cash is handed off to the next person, the person accepting the cash should count the cash before accepting it and keep the signed copy of the cash record with the cash.

 - When cash is returned to the safe, it should again be double-counted, and the cash count sheet should be signed by both parties.

 - Bank deposit slips should match the cash sheets.

 Records should be kept on all cash-handling deposits.

 These are very simplistic guidelines and should be expanded and adapted to your particular organization.

 An editable copy of this document can be found by clicking here.

 - Where is the safe located?

-- Is the safe out of public sight?
+For instance, ask yourself, is the safe out of public sight?

 - Who has keys to the room the safe is in?

-- Background checks should always be done on employees.
-Some organizations do credit checks to find out if there are financial issues with employees.
+For instance, every employee should have a background check, and some organizations do credit checks to find out if there are financial issues with employees.

 - Safe combinations should be changed whenever a person holding the combination leaves employment.

-- There should be a drop slot in the safe to allow for one way access to the safe eliminating the need to unlock the safe every time there is a need to deposit a cash bag in the safe.
+A drop slot will eliminate the need to unlock the safe every time there is a need to deposit a cash bag in the safe.

 - There should be a camera monitoring all safes and cash registers.

-Good policies and oversight of cash handling is one way to safeguard against theft.
+Good policies and oversight of cash handling are one way to safeguard against theft.